 Certain services, such as inpatient stays, certain tests and procedures, and outpatient surgery require precertification.
-Precertification is a process that helps you and your physician determine whether the services being recommended are covered expenses under the plan.
-It also allows Aetna to help your provider coordinate your transition from an inpatient setting to an outpatient setting (called discharge planning), and to register you for specialized programs or case management when appropriate.
+Precertification is a process that helps you and your physician determine whether the services being recommended are covered expenses under the medical plan.
+It also allows the claims administrator to help your provider coordinate your transition from an inpatient setting to an outpatient setting (called discharge planning), and to register you for specialized programs or case management when appropriate.

-You do not need to precertify services if the plan is secondary to coverage you have from another health plan.
+You do not need to precertify services if the medical plan is secondary to coverage you have from another health plan, including Medicare.